 According to the Important Farmland maps (California DOC 2016a), the project site contains a negligible amount of land mapped as Prime Farmland (however, this area is on the perimeter of the project site and has not been in active agriculture for over 10 years), Farmland of Statewide Importance (linear features located along the project site perimeter, which also is not subject to active farming), Farmland of Local Importance (currently, fallow agricultural land), and Other Land.
+The northern parcel is currently utilized, in part, by the Midway Substation and has not been farmed for over 10 years.
 Of the 223 acres that encompasses the project site, approximately 12.02 acres are currently developed with the Midway Substation.
 The Important Farmlands maps prepared by the California DOC identifies the area containing the Midway Substation and the sliver of area along the East Highline Canal within the northern parcel of the project site as Other Land.